 The school's position is to fully assess an applicant's suitability for a management role; it must be provided with the above information.
-Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body, whether that resulted in the imposition of a section 128 direction or other sanction, or where a section 128 direction or other sanction has lapsed or been lifted, the school will consider whether the facts of the case render the applicant unsuitable to work at the school.
+Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body, whether that resulted in the imposition of a section 128 direction or other sanction, or where a section 128 direction or other sanction whether the facts of the case render the applicant unsuitable to work at the school.